 SO LET’S RECAP YOUR HOMEWORK, ASSUMING YOU’RE STARTING AT ZERO.

 Whoosh!
-I know it feels like a lot, but I bet you can tackle all of it before the end of the month.
+I know it feels like a lot, but I bet you can tackle all of it in just a couple hours.

-And then you can rest easy that the basics are covered, right?
+And then you can rest easy that this taken care of.

 And remember – I’m not a lawyer nor an accountant so I can only give you anecdotal advice based on experience.
 Your business may have different needs than are assumed in this article.
 You are completely responsible for your own business decisions.
 When in doubt, go find someone who got a degree in law or accounting.